alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 # Safe Haven Management Environment Build Instructions

 These instructions will deploy a new Safe Haven Management Environment (SHM).
 This is required to manage your Secure Research Environments (SREs) and must be deployed before you create any SREs.
 A single SHM can manage all your SREs.
-Alternatively, you may run multiple SHMs concurrently (eg one for each Data Study Group).
+Alternatively, you may run multiple SHMs concurrently, for example you may have a group of projects with the same lifecycle which share a different SHM to your other projects.

 ## Contents